Prices from £44,305

-The New VW Arteon Shooting Brake makes a bold addition to the Volkswagen range with its flowing silhouette, stylish interior and intuitive handling.
+The VW Arteon Shooting Brake makes a bold addition to the Volkswagen range with its flowing silhouette, stylish interior and intuitive handling.

-Inside the new Arteon Shooting Brake, luxurious comfort is combined with a spacious interior, making the Shooting Brake invitingly comfortable.
-Background lighting inside the new Arteon Shooting Brake means the dash panel, centre console and front and rear doors are gently illuminated, with 30 different colours optionally available.
+Inside the Arteon Shooting Brake, luxurious comfort is combined with a spacious interior, making the Shooting Brake invitingly comfortable.
+Background lighting inside the Arteon Shooting Brake means the dash panel, centre console and front and rear doors are gently illuminated, with 30 different colours optionally available.

 An ambience of exclusivity is crafted by the harmoniously coordinated colours and materials of the interior, with either aluminium or fine wood inserts to leave a stylish impression.
 Plus, the Arteon Shooting Brake brings a variety of seat covers to choose from, depending on the equipment line, providing the option for fabric, ArtVelours or Nappa leather seat covers.